jorisroovers/systems-playground/kubernetes/README.md

 Great for hands-on examples: http://kubernetesbyexample.com

 Under-the-hood processes:
-- kubectl: runs on every Node to provide computing
+- kubelet: runs on every Node to provide computing
 - kube-proxy: runs on every Node to do mappings between VIPs and pods via iptables and IP namespaces.
 - kube-scheduler
 - kube-controller-manager